npm/policies/dmca.md

 3. Identification of the infringing material to be removed.

-4. Contact information, preferably an e-mail address, that we can use to reach you.
+4. Contact information, preferably an email address, that we can use to reach you.

 5. Your statement of good faith belief that use of the material in